Le mélange du randonneur maison, 3 versions!

 Chocolate mix

-• 1/3 cup lightly salted roasted peanuts
+• 1/3 cup of lightly salted roasted peanuts

-• 1/3 cup roasted sunflower seeds
+• 1/3 cup of roasted sunflower seeds

-• 2/3 cup unsalted toasted almonds
+• 2/3 cup of unsalted roasted almonds

 Mix everything together and store in an airtight jar.